Don’t Miss: Apple-Google contact tracing solution first look

-Experts, meanwhile, believe that the actual number of 2019-nCoV cases could be likely much higher than that reported because many patients have been discovered to be asymptomatic, while most countries continue to struggle with insufficient testing provisions.
+Experts, meanwhile, believe that the actual number of 2019-nCoV cases could be likely much higher than that reported because many patients have been discovered to be asymptomatic, while several countries are struggling with insufficient testing provisions.

-In response to this ongoing public health emergency, researchers at Johns Hopkins University (JHU), Maryland, US, created an online dashboard in January 2020 to track the spread of the virus across the globe.
+The researchers at Johns Hopkins University (JHU), Maryland, US, created the above online dashboard in January 2020 to track the spread of the virus across the globe.
 You can bookmark this map to see live coronavirus updates.
 The interactive map, which tracks the Coronavirus pandemic in near real-time, collects suspected and confirmed case data from multiple government sources.

 “The dashboard is intended to provide the public with an understanding of the outbreak situation as it unfolds, with transparent data sources,” says Lauren Gardner, a civil engineering professor at JHU, who led the team that produced the map.

 How coronavirus spreads

+Coronavirus is a pneumonia-like respiratory illness.
 Health officials have determined that this novel strain of the coronavirus respiratory illness capable of spreading through human-to-human contact, droplets carried through sneezing and coughing, and germs left on inanimate objects.
 About one-fifth of all patients have been observed to become severely ill, ultimately leading to pneumonia and respiratory failure.
 Since symptoms take some time to show, health officials are also concerned that people with mild (or asymptomatic) symptoms may not be seeking medical care, and hence, all the cases are not being reported.